aehuynh/keyword-spy/README.md

 I use CSS selectors because it seems like the easiest way to parse content because the CSS path is already laid out nicely when using "Inspect Element".
 I am not sure about the performance of using CSS selectors and will take a look at all the HTML parsing methods when scaling up.

+### Future Features
+Here's a list of possible future features:

+1. Proxy support
+2. Ability to scrape past first SERP page
+3. SERP error page handling(captcha)
+4. A database and models for scraped results and ads
+5. A scheduler that manages scraping on multiple VMs
+6. Simple Django website that takes in keywords and shows analysis on the SERP pages scraped
+7. Periodic snapshots of popular search results
+8. Indexing of search results into a cache for quick access

+For analysis, I want to take this tool in the NLP direction and provide analysis of ads that will give people who are not the best copywriters ideas on how to write their ad.
+Ideally, the tool would be able to spin the scraped ads to create a new, unique ad out of the old ad.

 ### Scaling Up
 One of the first problems I will run into is that one IP can only make around one search every 2-4 minutes or